aadarshpp/Kaggle/README.md

 ## Notes

-The goal is to build a documented learning path in data science using Kaggle’s ecosystem.
+The goal is to build a documented learning path in data science using Kaggle.